ergest/sql_patterns/Book/chap5.md

 ### Pattern 4: Handling Division by Zero Safely
 Whenever you calculate ratios you always have to worry about division by zero.
 Your query might work when you first test it, but if the denominator ever becomes zero your query will fail.

-The easiest way to handle this is by excluding zero values in the where clause or by using a `CASE` statement.
+The easiest way to handle this is by excluding zero values in the where clause:
 ```sql
 WITH cte_test_data AS (
     SELECT 94 as comments_on_post, 38 as posts_created